What is Mummies and Masterpieces?

 Mummies and Masterpieces is a unique program that enhances adult and child learning through museum masterpieces.
 It is a product of the various educational experiences that inspired Founder/Director Lauren Perlman throughout her educational career.
 After attending and graduating from the Hebrew Academy of the Five Towns and Rockaways, Stern College for Women and Bank Street School of Education, and teaching at the Abraham Joshua Heschel School, the Churchill School, and The Metropolitan Museum of Art, she felt the need to integrate all that she had learned into a program that enhances learning in visual, hands-on ways.

-Our programs are aligned with national and state learning standards and consist of slide discussions, art workshops and museum visits.
-They take place at schools, religious institutions, organizations, libraries, community centers, senior citizen homes and more.
+Our programs are alligned with COMMON CORE LEARNING STANDARDS and consist of virtual or in-person slide discussions, art workshops and museum visits.
+We work with schools, organizations, libraries, religious institutions, community centers, senior citizen homes, rehab centers and much more.
 We come to you or you meet us at a local museum….or both!
 We work with children ages 2 through adult and we are available worldwide!
-In order to ensure the safety of our students and staff during pandemic times, our programs are being offered virtually.
-Exceptions are made for certain groups of up to 5 students who meet specific safety guidelines.
-This policy will be adjusted with time, according to CDC recommendations and vaccination progress.

 Why do we need a program such as this one?